 They wasted no time scouring the local area for a venue to host their Computer Learning Programme for the children of Salford.
 Driving around the area, one day Irene spotted Langworthy Cornerstone Community Centre.
 It stood out to her, so she went inside, asking to speak to John Phillips, the Chief Officer of the centre.
 Later on, during her meeting with John, Irene told him all about her idea for the programme, but was honest about not having money to pay for the use of the computer suite.
 Surprised at being asked for a freebie, John agreed to allow Sovereign House Gh to use the IT suite for a few months, initially.
 Amazed at John’s generosity, Irene immediately started her workshop.

-They quickly set to print flyers to advertise the start of the upcoming computer learning project.
-Having recruited one volunteer, they set to distribute the flyers within the Langworthy Cornerstone vicinity.
-They gave themselves 10 weeks to prepare for the launch of the Project.
+They quickly set to print flyers to advertise the start of the upcoming Computer Learning Project.
+Having recruited one volunteer, they set to distribute flyers within the Langworthy Cornerstone vicinity. they gave themselves 10 weeks to prepare for the launch of the Project.
 Having costed the project, and knowing how much the initial cost will be, they decided to have a fundraising event.
-Phil recruited a friend and work colleague, whilst Irene also recruited a few friends.
-They approached one of the local supermarkets and booked to have a bag-packing event to raise awareness of the project and raised some funds towards the initial cost.
+Phil recruited a friend and work colleague, whilst Irene also recruited a few friends. they approached one of the local supermarkets and booked to have a bag-packing event to raise awareness of the project and raise some funds towards the initial cost.
 They also printed application forms and left them at Langworthy Cornerstone reception to be picked up by interested parents.
 The next quest was to get a computer teacher for the start of the classes.

 They started asking around for a computer teacher.
 Meanwhile, Fortune, a computer teacher was also looking for ways to share his knowledge outside of the school curriculum!
 Irene got wind of it and quickly arrange a meeting with him on a Sunday afternoon.
 It was a feeling of ‘Deja Vu!
 Fortune came on board, and started planning the lessons, whilst giving some of the trustee’s tutorials and sites to self-learn!
 Within a few weeks of giving out the flyers, 28 applications have come in!
 Sovereign House Gh only had access to 10 computers!
 How do you choose which child to bring on board?